OutSystems/docs-odc/src/eap/reference/apis/chart-intro.md

 ## Charts

-OutSystems provides a collection of charts that allow you to build your screens with a simple drag-and-drop from Service Studio’s toolbox.
+OutSystems provides a collection of charts that allow you to build your screens with a simple drag-and-drop from ODC Studio's toolbox.

 |Widget|Description |
 |---|---|